 - Amine system reflux water purges.
 TGTU quench water. - Atmospheric and vacuum crude towers: water is produced by condensation of steam in overhead streams.
-Vacuum towers may also contribute sour water from ejectors and barometric condensers. - Thermal and catalytic cracking units: sour water originates from wash water injection, stripping and aeration. - Hvdrotreater and hvdrocracker wash water from high and low pressure separators - Cokers, delayed and fluid type plants.
-Water is produced from decoking and quench water - Flare seals and knock out drums. - The overhead of the stripper may con-· Hot condensates from throughout the refinery which may have had contact with sist of a pump-around cooling section which cools the stream to a minimum of hydrocarbons (often the concentration of contaminants in these streams is low).
-85°C. Alternatively, a reflux system is used - for the same purpose.
-These systems Any refinery water draw boot: each conrecover a portion of the water in the overtains a different sour water composition head stream, decreasing the amount being and flow, depending on crude type and the severity of the process.
+Vacuum towers may also contribute sour water from ejectors and barometric condensers. - Thermal and catalytic cracking units: sour water originates from wash water injection, stripping and aeration. - Hvdrotreater and hvdrocracker wash water from high and low pressure separators. - Cokers, delayed and fluid type plants.
+Water is produced from decoking and quench water. - Flare seals and knock out drums. - Hot condensates from throughout the refinery which may have had contact with hydrocarbons (often the concentration of contaminants in these streams is low). - Any refinery water draw boot: each contains a different sour water composition and flow, depending on crude type and the severity of the process.
 Manual level controls can also affect the hydrocarbon content of the water especially if they are accidently left open for too long.